Get Higher User Acceptance in New Software Implementation Process

 It’s finally the day for your new software go-live.
 Hopefully you’ve taken necessary measures and the entire software implementation process by the team will transition smoothly.

 If you have over 50 users starting with new solution, provide on-site guidance.
 Otherwise, offer personal help to all users.
-If you’ve previously created a control centre to manage the new software, ask them to be ready for answering users’ questions.
+If you’ve previously created a control center to manage the new software, ask them to be ready for answering users’ questions.

 Create a sense of community and tell your team how valued their efforts are.
 Present benefits that overweigh the initial difficulties.